judeleonard/Judeleonard/README.md

 ![](https://res.cloudinary.com/dfgg73dvr/image/upload/v1620060487/coding-freak_cbcf0o.gif)

-### Hi! there 👋 I'm jude
+### Hi! there 👋 I'm Jude

 ### About Me
-My name is Ndu Jude Chukwuebuka, I go by the online name Judeleonard.
+My name is Jude Ndu, I go by the online name Judeleonard.
 I'm a graduate of Physics and Python certified.
-I'm a data scientist.I specialize in Machine Learning and Data Analytics with a very strong interest in AI.
+I have experience in data analysis, machine learning, deep learning with a focus in natural language processing.
-I interned at Hamoye, where I worked on machine learning and real time decision projects.
+I interned at Hamoye HQ, where I worked on machine learning and real time decision projects.
 I'm also open to an entry level role as a Data Scientist or any DS-internship position(onsite/remote) to help grow my career even further.
 I love contributing to open source community .
 Python is my favorite language.

 ### Github stats